EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

     code=fgtLHT
 ```

-The client then sends the authorization code in the Access Token Request as
+The client then sends the Authorization Code in the Access Token Request as
 usual but includes the `code_verifier` secret generated in the first request.

 Example request: